Party switching: Italy

 In Italy, party-switching is more common than in other Western European parliamentary democracies, with nearly 25% of members of the Italian Chamber of Deputies switching parties at least once during the 1996 to 2001 legislative term.
-A 2004 article in the Journal of Politics posited that party-switching in Italy "most likely is motivated by party labels that provide little information about policy goals and that pit copartisans against each other in the effort to serve constituent needs."
+A 2004 article in The Journal of Politics posited that party-switching in Italy "most likely is motivated by party labels that provide little information about policy goals and that pit copartisans against each other in the effort to serve constituent needs."

+Kazakhstan

+In Kazakhstan, deputies elected to the Mäjilis through nationwide party lists are legally bound to the party under which they were elected.
+According to the Constitutional Law No. 2529 "On the Parliament of the Republic of Kazakhstan and the Status of its Deputies", withdrawal or expulsion from that party automatically terminates the deputy's mandate, effectively prohibiting party switching for list-elected members.
+For example, Nūrjan Ältaev, elected via Nur Otan's party list, lost his parliamentary seat after forming a new political organisation, El Tıregı.
+The law does not explicitly regulate party changes for deputies elected in single-mandate districts, leaving such cases less clearly defined.
+For ordinary party members and officials, changing party affiliation is generally permitted, though internal party rules determine the implications for leadership positions, candidate eligibility, and party responsibilities.

+Other notable cases include Zharmakhan Tuyakbay, who served as Mäjilis chairman and left Otan in 2004 to help establish the opposition Nationwide Social Democratic Party, as well as several smaller parties whose memberships merged into Nur Otan, illustrating the consolidation of Kazakhstan's political landscape.

 Malaysia

 Party switching has been a serious issue in Malaysian politics, and it has been one of the main reasons for the fall of two federal governments and several state governments during the political crisis.
 On 28 July 2022, in Malaysia, the Constitution (Amendment) Bill (No. 3) 2022 regarding the provision prohibiting members of the Dewan Rakyat from jumping parties was approved by a two-thirds majority vote of the members of the Dewan Rakyat.
 Thus, Malaysia is also one of the countries that prohibit 'party hopping' or 'party cheating'.
-Similar law has also been passed by 9 of 13 state legislatures including Sabah and Sarawak.
+Similar laws have also been passed by 10 of 13 state legislatures except for Johor, Pahang and Terengganu as of July 2023.